jeanmathieupotvin/digest/README.md

 # Disclaimer

 I am not affiliated to Viome® in any way.
 Package `digest` is an independent project.

-No Viome® data is exposed by `digest`.
-The small test dataset was built manually.
-Furthermore, `digest` assumes that each user builds its own dataset manually from their personal results.
+No Viome® data is exposed by `digest`: it assumes that each user builds its own dataset manually from their personal results.
+On a side-note, the small test dataset was built manually from my personal results.

 *Viome*® and *Viome Gut Intelligence Test*® are registered trademarks.
 Buy your own kit online from their [online store](https://www.viome.com/products/gut-intelligence).